amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 Starting from a completely stable state, the system gradually builds up height around the driven region.
 Early perturbations produce small, local rearrangements, but each avalanche redistributes grains and leaves nearby sites closer to instability.
 As the accumulated structure expands, a small addition can trigger cascades that travel increasingly farther through the lattice.

-### Large-scale dynamics and avalanche statistics (50×50)
+### Large-scale dynamics and avalanche statistics (50×50) & (20×20×20)

-To study the scaling behavior described in the original paper, the lattice was increased to **50×50**.
-A larger system size allows avalanches to develop over a wider range of spatial and temporal scales.
+To better reproduce the results reported by Bak, Tang & Wiesenfeld, the lattice size was increased to **50×50**.
+A larger lattice reduces finite-size effects and gives avalanches more room to propagate, making the scale-free behavior easier to observe.

 <p align="center">
 <img src="figures/sand_50x50.gif" width="600">
 </p>

 <p align="center">
 <i>Figure 2.
-Avalanche dynamics on a 50×50 lattice. </i>
+Avalanche dynamics on a 50×50 lattice.</i>
 </p>

-Once the system reaches its stationary regime, avalanche statistics are collected and compared with the scaling laws reported by Bak, Tang & Wiesenfeld.
-The absence of a characteristic avalanche size is reflected in the approximate power-law distributions of avalanche size, duration, and fractal dimension.
+After initializing the lattice with randomly distributed grains, avalanche statistics were collected over the course of the simulation.
+The resulting distributions of avalanche duration, size, and power spectrum are shown below.

 <p align="center">
 <img src="figures/50x50_Dt.png" width="31%">